March 25, 2021

 A lung carcinoid tumor is a malignant tumor composed primarily of neuroendocrine cells.
 It arises from the neuroendocrine cells found throughout the body.
 The similarity between these cells and those of the endocrine system - comes from the fact that both produce hormones.
 In addition, both secrete neurotransmitters.

 Neuroendocrine cells can sometimes grow too quickly and create a tiny tumor called a carcinoid tumor.
-Carcinoid tumors can develop in every organ in the body, not just the lungs.
-Carcinoid tumors in the lungs are discovered in only approximately 2 out of every 10 cases that are diagnosed.
+These masses can develop in every organ in the body, not just the lungs.
+Tumors in the lungs are usually discovered in only approximately 2 out of every 10 cases that are diagnosed.
 The rest can be detected in any other part of the body.

 Typical carcinoid tumors - They grow slowly and rarely spread beyond the lungs.